 - Negotiated, on behalf of a highly regarded academic medical center, long-term joint-venture-like agreements with New York State managed care organizations.
 Besides drafting insurance risk sharing, value-based payment contracts, we advised the client on related federal and state health care and insurance laws and regulations.

 - Advised a large health plan on co-branded products and joint venture and risk sharing contracts with large hospital system.

 - Serves as outside counsel to fast-growing national telebehavioral health company on regulatory, compliance, contracting, privacy and security, and other matters.

 - Counsels hospital systems and other types of providers on value-based reimbursement contracts with plans and other payors, and assist with related regulatory and dispute resolution matters.

 - Advises start-up companies offering disease management and care management networks and services.

 - As seconded general counsel for a regional managed care plan, advised on all legal and regulatory matters for government programs, including compliance counseling, audit preparation, and defense on Medicare Advantage, fully-integrated dual eligible Medicare Advantage special needs plans (FIDE-SNP), Medicaid managed care, Programs of All-Inclusive Care for the Elderly (PACE), exchange plans, fully insured commercial insurance plans, and third-party administrator products for self-funded group health plans.

 - Advised numerous provider and managed care clients on new health care payment and delivery models being advanced through CMS and the Center for Medicare and Medicaid Innovation.
 We drafted comment letters, attended meetings with CMS, and assisted in preparations for participation in bundled payment programs.

-- Drafting medical group leases, services contracts, and employment arrangements for managed care organizations
+- Drafted medical group leases, services contracts, and employment arrangements for various managed care organizations.